Kaizen256/ML-Projects/README.md

 # 🗂️ Other Projects
 Additional ML projects.
 These projects are still narrated in the ipynb files.
-Many of these projects include things that I would not

 | Project                                    | Description                                                                                                                                                                                                                                                                                                                                      | Locatiom                                           |
 |--------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------|